datatrail-jhu/10_dsjob/scripts/03_website_script.md

 Now that you've edited those two lines of code in config dot toml, your preview should look something like this!

-Now that we have the skeleton of the webiste ready and our theme preview looks as we expected, we're ready to start editing the content of the website.
+Now that we have the skeleton of the website ready and our theme preview looks as we expected, we're ready to start editing the content of the website.
 This is where you should edit the text to match your information.
 Thus, where it says "Jane Doe" in this lesson, put your name in your files.
 When a description is included, make sure you're writing information about yourself, and not word for word what's in this lesson.
 You really want employers to know about you!
 We'll continue to make edits to the config dot toml file.
 You'll want to edit the name that appears on your website.
 To do this, edit the name field by placing your name within the quotes.
 Then, in the role field, delete the text between the quotes, but leave the quotes there.
 This way, in the future, you'll be able to edit this text and include a role once you have a job!
 Note that the line numbers within the config dot toml file are shown.
 For example, the name field is at line 60.
 You can use these line numbers to help guide you to the approximate spot within each file where edits will need to be made, but note that if you add extra lines, the numbers may not be exact, and that's ok!
 The correct At this time, you should also edit the organizations field by adding "Chromebook Data Science" and adding the URL for this program's website in the u r l field.
 Note that all of this text should be within quotes.

 Once you save this file, the changes should be visible on your website preview!
 On this preview, you may notice that there's a big blank space above your name.
 There should be a picture there!
 Because of the way things are set up on R Studio Cloud, a change has to be made before this image can be visible.

 To make this edit, you'll want to navigate to the directory highlighted here within the "Files" tab of R Studio Cloud.
 There, you'll click on about dot html.
 Within this file, go to line 13.
 Here you'll see some unfamiliar code.
 It's ok not to fully understand this at this point -- we're just going to make two small changes.

-First, add dot slash, as highlighed on the video.
+First, add dot slash, as highlighted on the video.
 Then, edit rel U R L to be abs U R L in that same line.
 The code should look just as you see here.

 Once you save this file, the avatar image should now be visible!